HVAC+R sector under COVID-19

 It will take two to three years for the industry to return to positive growth.
 This is attributed to the lockdown and the subsequent downgrades by the rating agencies.
 Government is the leader in infrastructure development, but as finance comes under pressure, infrastructure projects will be put on hold or iced altogether.

-Quoted from MoneyWeb these are 3 growth outlooks for the construction industry:
+Quoted from MoneyWeb these are 3 possible scenarios for the construction industry:

-- The more pessimistic scenario, there is a 55% probability construction activity levels declining by 27.7% in 2020 then growing by 5% in 2021.
+- Scenario 3: The more pessimistic scenario, there is a 55% probability construction activity levels declining by 27.7% in 2020 then growing by 5% in 2021.

 Slower demand in new developments

 Maintenance and repairs will be the name of the game in the short-term, with new developments postponed until healthy consumer demand returns.
-Under level 4 road construction and maintenance returned to work, but the balance of the construction industry only returns between level 3 and 2.
-This still Leaves the HVAC+R industry as one of the hardest hit.
+Under level 3 road construction and maintenance returns, but the balance of the construction industry only returns at level 4.
+This Leaves the HVAC+R industry as one of the hardest hit.

 Aside from the impact of COVID-19, over the past 3 years, the HVAC+R sector has evolved from a base of predominately larger companies to a scattering of smaller entities.
 COVID-19 could see the scales tipping in the favour of smaller entities with lower overheads and agile finances.
-But on the other hand the small contractors may not have the reserves to weather the turmoil past the pandemic.
 All this is speculation at best, as market conditions change daily.
 The unpredictability of the virus, in all senses, is the true killer.

-In summary, HVAC+R companies operating during lockdown face the frustrations experienced with heavy administration regulations and uncertainty on industry growth.
-SARACCA offers continuous support and updates on the guidelines published by relevant buildings associations and the government.
-To contact SARACCA virtually for clarity and support, visit www.saracca.co.za
+Any HVAC+R company operating during lockdown understand the frustrations experienced with the heavy administration burden.
+SARACCA offers members continuous updates on the guidelines published by relevant buildings associations and the government.